vpelletier/pprofile/README.rst

 implications**, depending on who has access to it.
 You decide and take responsibility.

-Profiling such level of complex code as Zope (bonus points when profiling template rendering) is not an easy task.
-Tweak proposed ZopeProfiler class as you see fit for your profiling case - this is one of the reasons why no such implementation is proposed ready-to-use (I don't see a one-size-fits-all for this yet).
+Profiling such complex code as Zope (bonus points when profiling template rendering) is not an easy task.
+Tweak proposed ``ZopeProfiler`` class as you see fit for your profiling case - this is one of the reasons why no such implementation is proposed ready-to-use (I don't see a one-size-fits-all for this yet).